hainayanda/AttributeKit/README.md

 print(string)
 ```

-You can use `KeyPath` to the `Equatable` property to check wether its equality with given value:
+You can use `KeyPath` to the `Equatable` property to check whether its equal to the given value:

 ```swift
 @Matched(\.id, equal: 123) var myObject: MyObject?